 This is another short day, so we'll have a chance to relax a bit, and prepare for the summit day in the morning.
 Take some time to enjoy the peaks of Kibo and Mawenzi which are clearly visible from Barafu Hut.

 Day seven begins just before midnight, and will be the most difficult, both mentally and physically.

 We'll have a warm drink and a snack before we set off, threading between the Rebman and Ratzel glaciers.
 Next we'll cross some heavy scree to reach Stella Point (5732 metres) along the crater rim.
 There we'll have a short rest and enjoy a unique sight: sunrise at the very top of Africa.

 Another hour's hike brings us to Uhuru Peak, the real summit of Mount Kilimanjaro.

-Next, we'll descend to Barafu Hut again for lunch, then to Mweka Camp (at 3100 metres) for our last dinner on the mountain, and some well-earned sleep.
+Next, we'll descend to Barafu Hut again where our cook will serve an all day breakfast, before continuing on to Mweka Camp (at 3100 metres) for our last dinner on the mountain, and some well-earned sleep.